ELELAB/SNO_investigation_pipelines/SNOfinder/README.md

      those cases for which the sequence distance between SNO site and proximal cysteine is <= 8 (results/cys_database_close_seq) or > 8 A (results/cys_database_far_seq.csv).
-Finally, it filters the latter dataset again by keeping those cases for which the protein is human and the solvent accessible surface of the SNO site residue is >= 10%
+Finally, it filters the latter dataset again by keeping those cases for which the protein is human and the solvent accessible surface of the SNO site residue is >= 10%.
+It generates relevant plots from the collected data.

 # Requirements